 The book of Exodus ends on a note of hope.
 The Israelites construct the Tabernacle (a portable dwelling place) where God’s presence dwells.
 “For the cloud of the LORD was over the tabernacle by day, and there was a fire inside the cloud by night, visible to the entire house of Israel throughout all the stages of their journey” (Exodus 40:38 ESV).

-Again, God delivers his people from bondage with a greater goal in mind—to be their God, to be with them, to comfort them in their journey, and to protect and provide for them.
+Again, God delivers his people from bondage with a greater goal in mind—to be their God, to be with them, to comfort them in their journey, and to protect and provide for them until they reached the land promised to them by God where he would dwell with them (Exodus 3:16-17).

 God’s plan to bless the nations through his chosen people moves forward through his own wondrous act of salvation on Israel’s behalf and his initiation of a loving relationship with them.
 It also sets the stage for a greater act of deliverance to come at the climax of the Bible—when Jesus Christ rescues his people from the bondage of sin to bring them into a loving relationship with God.